-- At most one course unit of Independent Study, Guided Study, or Independent Research may count as one of the "Mathematics options" or "Statistics options" listed in the major requirements under "Courses in the major." - The total course load of a student taking Independent Study, Guided Study, or Independent Research should be at most 4.5 course units. - Independent Study, Guided Study, or Independent Research may not be taken in order to improve a grade, or to replace a course that a student failed to sign up for.

-- In exceptional circumstances, the above rules may be overruled by the department chair. - A minimum 3.0 GPA in courses taken in the Department of Mathematics and Statistics is required of any student enrolling in Independent Study or Guided Study.
+- At most one course unit of Independent Study, Guided Study, or Independent Research may count as one of the options courses listed in the major requirements under "Courses in the major" for the B.S. degrees.
+Independent Study, Guided Study, or Independent Research may not count as one of the options courses listed for the B.A. in Mathematical Sciences. - The total course load of a student taking Independent Study, Guided Study, or Independent Research should be at most 4.5 course units. - Independent Study, Guided Study, or Independent Research may not be taken in order to improve a grade, or to replace a course that a student failed to sign up for. - In exceptional circumstances, the above rules may be overruled by the department chair. - A minimum 3.0 GPA in courses taken in the Department of Mathematics and Statistics is required of any student enrolling in Independent Study or Guided Study.